-The Big Sur Coast - an off-season treat!
+The Big Sur Coast -

 The summer months in Big Sur offer the traditional summer treats - warm weather, refreshing dips in the river and general good fun.
 What many people don't realize, however, is that the months of October through May offer a special experience in Big Sur and chance to enjoy the natural splendor at a more relaxed pace.